CHARLESTON CHAPTER

 º photo courtesy of Kenneth Donaldson

-Mr. Daniell and his wife ride on the steam locomotive he built.
+Mr. Daniell and his wife are shown riding on the steam locomotive he built.
 It is believed that this Cole Compound

 represents his only railroad model.
 He built several other live steam models in his home workshop.
 Among these